ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-target.md

 ## Cloud Gateway
 {: #hcx-archi-target-cloud-gateway}

 A virtual appliance is deployed after a connection is established from the source to the target cloud.
 This appliance is the Cloud Gateway (CGW) and is used to maintain a secure channel between vSphere environment that is designated as the source and the {{site.data.keyword.cloud_notm}}.
-The sizing specification of the CGW appliance that is deployed within the {{site.data.keyword.cloud_notm}} is listed in Table 3 Cloud Gateway Deployment.
+The following table shows the sizing specification of the CGW appliance that is deployed within the {{site.data.keyword.cloud_notm}}.

-Table 8.
-Cloud Gateway deployment

 | Component | Configuration |
 |-----------|---------------|
 | CPU       | 8 vCPU        |
 | RAM       | 3 GB          |
 | Disk      | 2.0 GB VMDK resident on shared storage |
+{: caption="Table 8.
+Cloud Gateway deployment" caption-side="bottom"}

 This Cloud Gateway is deployed configured to reside on the management VLAN (Private Portable Subnet) as well as the vMotion VLAN (Private Portable Subnet) of the {{site.data.keyword.vmwaresolutions_short}} deployment.
 Additionally, another interface is configured on the Public VLAN (Public Portable) for connections that are made over the public internet.
 Public access is not required if there is a direct connection (private connection in place).
 The last connection that is associated with the Cloud Gateway is a logical switch that is created and configured upon site pairing.